Achraf Hakimi: Paris Saint-Germain

 On 8 February 2025, Hakimi extended his contract with Paris Saint-Germain until 2029.
 On 7 May 2025, Hakimi scored PSG's second goal in a 2–1 win over Arsenal in the second leg of the Champions League semi-final, securing their place in the final for the second time in the competition's history.
 On 24 May, he netted a goal in a 3–0 win over Reims in the Coupe de France final.
 On 31 May, he opened the scoring in the Champions League final, contributing to a dominant 5–0 victory over his former club Inter Milan, becoming PSG’s first Champions League final goalscorer.
 He became the second Moroccan to play a European Cup/Champions League final (after Hajry Redouane in 1988 with Benfica), the first Moroccan (and seventh African) to score in a European Cup/Champions League final, and the second Moroccan ever (after Ayoub El Kaabi in the 2024 Europa Conference League final) to score in an UEFA club competition final.
 Hakimi's performances across the season led to him emerging as a contender for the 2025 Ballon d'Or.

+In the 2025–26 season, Hakimi won both the Ligue 1 title and the UEFA Champions League after a penalty shootout victory over Arsenal in the final.
+The latter marked his third Champions League title, equaling Samuel Eto'o's record for the most titles won by an African player.
+It was also the 19th major trophy of his career, surpassing the totals of both Eto'o and Yaya Touré to become the most decorated African footballer in history.